Legg-Calvé-Perthes Disease in Children

 What causes Legg-Calvé-Perthes disease in a child?

 The cause of Legg-Calvé-Perthes disease is unknown.
-It is 4 times more likely to happen in boys than girls.
-It can be seen in children ages 2 to 12.
+It is 4 to 5 times more likely to happen in boys than girls.
+It typically occurs in children ages 3 to 12.
 The majority of cases affect only one hip.

 What are the symptoms of Legg-Calvé-Perthes disease in a child?